SalmanEagle/Laylah-AIN/README.md

 # Laylah-AIN
 A Python based AI program, Laylah-Artificial Intelligence Network, evolves based on a four letter permutational genomic context, given irrational parameters: input from Humans.
-L-AIN evolves with each decision - using a probability algorithm (uNESt: universal Nash Equilibrium Strategy).
+L-AIN improves with each decision - using a probability algorithm (uNESt: universal Nash Equilibrium Strategy).
 The ultimate objective is to create a computing model for testing gene therapies without need for stage one animal or human testing.

 The four letters, for Laylah-AIN, represent:
 C: 1.